What is Boron?

 “If you look at the main group elements, there is no better place to start than boron,” said Lai-Sheng Wang, a chemist at Brown University who discovered the first boron buckyball.
 Boron atoms bond strongly with each other, Wang told Live Science, and the element has a very high melting point.
 It’s tough stuff.

-Some of boron’s flat structures can be very useful.
-Scientists found that 36 atoms of boron will form a disk with a perfect hexagonal hole in the middle — an arrangement that theoretically makes it possible to create a stable, one-atom-thick sheet of boron, the boron equivalent of graphene, which is an atom-thick sheet of carbon molecules.
+Some of the boron’s flat structures can be very useful.
+Scientists found that 36 atoms will form a disk with a perfect hexagonal hole in the middle — an arrangement that theoretically makes it possible to create a stable, one-atom-thick sheet of boron, the boron equivalent of graphene, which is an atom-thick sheet of carbon molecules.
 Graphene holds a great deal of promise for tech because it is a cheap, strong, flexible conductor

-Speherical Boron – Borophene
+Spherical Boron – Borophene